fnusid/HMM_ASR/README.md

 ## Dependencies
 `librosa, numpy`

-The code has been developed from scratch by @Sidharth.
+The code has been developed from scratch by @Sidharth (sidcs@umich.edu).
 If you want to know more about this, refer to the "Report.pdf"